New York Sexual Harassment Lawyers

 The NYC HRL applies to employers throughout the city of New York with at least four employees, including the city government, but not the state and federal governments.
 Unlike Title VII, individual business owners and supervisors may be held liable under the NYC HRL.

 According to the NYC HLR, harassment DOES NOT need to be “severe” or “pervasive.”
-Instead, you simply need to show the conduct was unwelcome.
+Instead, you simply need to show that the conduct was unwelcome.
 This allows more employees to seek justice when their employers have wronged them.
 The knowledgeable sexual harassment attorneys at Arcé Law Group can give you more information about this helpful law and your specific legal rights as a New York City employee.

 What Is Workplace Retaliation?